Are you a mandatory reporter?

 - Emergency medical service providers.

 The information on this page is meant to raise awareness and alert those who may unknowingly be a mandatory reporter.
 The list has been adapted from C.R.S.
 19-3-304.
-To verify that you are a mandated reporter it is recommended that you read C.R.S.
+To verify that you are a mandatory reporter it is recommended that you read C.R.S.
 19-3-304, consult an attorney, or your employer.